Rock photography in Flingern

 Punk and rock chronicler Richard Bellia shows photos from four decades

-Andrew, why should we look at the exhibition in the World Art Room?
+Andrew, why should we see the exhibition in the Weltkunstzimmer?

 I think Richard Bellia has a very special view of the artists he photographs.
 Over the decades, he always stays in close contact with the subject, waits for the right moment and then snaps.
-He extracts the magic from the moments and puts them on photographic paper.
+He takes the magic out of moments and puts them on photographic paper.

-Which artists and bands did Richard Bellia photograph?
+Which artists and bands has Richard Bellia photographed?

 Bellia came to Paris in the 1980s and spontaneously bought a camera for a The Cure concert.
-His career aspirations were clear, but in the excitement of the first concert he had not inserted the film properly, at the end of the evening there was no decent photo.
-In order to do better in the future, he continued to take photos and listened to a lot of music to get in the mood for the right motifs.
+His career aspirations were clear, but in the excitement of the first concert he hadn't inserted the film properly, and at the end of the evening there was no decent photo.
+To improve this in the future, he continued to take photos and listened to a lot of music to get in the mood for the right motifs.

 What makes Bellia's photos so distinctive?

 Band and press photos can be incredibly boring.
-But Bellia's photos really make my heart beat faster, because he shows special moments that have rough edges and are therefore fascinating.
-And that's almost an exception in this smooth Instafilter and Photoshop world that we're surrounded by every day.
+But Bellia's photos really make my heart beat faster, because he shows special moments that have rough edges and are fascinating for that very reason.
+And that's almost an exception in this slick Instafilter and Photoshop world that we are surrounded by every day.

-How come the pictures are now on display in Düsseldorf?
+How is it that the pictures can now be seen in Düsseldorf?

-The Düsseldorf music journalist Michael Wenzel, who also does the wonderful guided tour "The Sound of Düsseldorf", is "to blame".
-He had received the tip about Richard Bellia from an acquaintance and forwarded the exhibition idea to the Weltkunstzimmer.And there they were spontaneously enthusiastic about realizing a photo exhibition with Bellia.
+Düsseldorf music journalist Michael Wenzel, who also runs the wonderful guided tour "The Sound of Düsseldorf", is "to blame".
+He got the tip about Richard Bellia from an acquaintance and passed the exhibition idea on to the Weltkunstzimmer.And there they were spontaneously enthusiastic about realizing a photo exhibition with Bellia.

 How do you use the showroom in Flingern?

-There are some concerts taking place.
+There will be a few concerts.
 How does that fit in with the exhibition?

-There is a really great supporting program to the exhibition.On Saturday, March 19, for example, Richard Bellia will hold a photo workshop with students from the HS Düsseldorf.
+There is a really great supporting program for the exhibition.On Saturday, March 19, for example, Richard Bellia will hold a photography workshop with students from Düsseldorf University of Applied Sciences.
 This will be followed by a concert evening with Françoiz Breut and Florence Besch.
 On Thursday, March 31, 7 p.m., Richard Bellia himself will give a slide show about his work, with musical accompaniment by his Parisian friend Jean Zundel.
-And to do justice to the rock part of his work, on Friday, April 8, 8 p.m., there will be a spectacular rock trio with show interludes of a special kind, the Danish Powersolo.
+And to do justice to the rock part of his work, on Friday, April 8, 8 p.m., the Danish Powersolo will perform a spectacular rock trio with a special kind of show.

 Genesis Beyer P. Orridge, Nuits Sonor es Lyon, May 2009, Richard Bellia